culturecreates/Culture-inTime/README.md

 Culture inTime
 =========================

-Culture inTime is a sandbox for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
+Culture inTime is a playground for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
 Culture inTime was first developed during GLAMhack 2020 and 2021.

 New features:
 * Anyone with the right skills can now add their own SPARQL queries of existing linked open data (LOD) sources